daddydrac/the-mentor-group/README.md

 Run ```bundle install```.

-If you want to access and customize the theme, use bundle exec jekyll serve.
+If you want to access and customize the theme, use ```bundle exec jekyll serve```.
 This way it will be accessible on http://localhost:4000.

 Upload the content of the compiled ```_site folder``` on your host server.